Out West (1947 film): Plot

-Shemp is suffering from an enlarged vein in his leg, and fears that it will lead to amputation.
-His doctor (Vernon Dent), however, advises that a few weeks in the old west will cure him.
-Upon arrival in a somewhat lawless town, the boys befriend the ruthless Doc Barker (Norman Willis).
-Barker listens to Shemp's story about his bad leg, mistaking "the biggest vein you ever saw" for a gold-bearing vein worth millions.
-The Stooges take a liking to Barker, but are later informed by the beautiful Nell (Christine McIntyre) that he is an outlaw who is holding the Arizona Kid (Jock Mahoney) hostage in the basement of the saloon.
+Shemp finds himself afflicted with a troublesome medical condition caused by a swollen vein in his leg.
+Following medical advice, he embarks on a therapeutic sojourn to the rugged terrain of the Old West.
+Upon arrival in a somewhat lawless town, the boys befriend the thuggish Doc Barker.
+When Shemp mentions to Barker that he has "the biggest vein you ever saw", Barker mistakenly believes he is describing a gold-bearing vein worth millions, and hatches a scheme to seize the gold for himself.
+Meanwhile, the Stooges are informed by the beautiful Nell that Barker is an outlaw who is holding the Arizona Kid, Nell's paramour, hostage in the basement of the saloon.
+Upon learning of Barker's villainous identity, the Stooges devise a plan to obtain the prison cell keys from Barker's coat.

-The boys devise a plan to obtain the prison cell keys from Barker's coat.
-Shemp joins the outlaw in a game of Poker, while Moe and Larry prepare beverages for the card players.
-The two find every possible deadly chemical they can to add to their volatile drink, from Old Homicide to paint (plus paint remover).
-They also prepare a Sarsaparilla for Shemp to make sure their pal does not indulge in the suicidal drink.
+While Shemp joins Barker in a game of poker, Moe and Larry concoct a treacherous beverage intended to incapacitate Barker and his associates.
+To safeguard Shemp, they provide him with a harmless sarsaparilla.
 Barker downs the concoction, and screams for water.
 Shemp grabs a nearby fire hose and sprays the entire gang, soaking them.
-Moe and Larry quickly grab Barker's coat (claiming he will catch pneumonia) and get the cell keys to Nell, who frees the Arizona Kid.
-When Barker sees what has happened, he throws Larry in the cell with plans to kill him at sundown.
+Moe and Larry quickly grab Barker's coat (on the pretext of saving him from pneumonia) and hand the cell keys to Nell, who frees the Arizona Kid.
+When Barker sees what has happened, he throws Larry in the cell and vows to kill him at sunrise.

-Seeing how desperate the situation has become, the Arizona Kid goes to retrieve the United States Cavalry while Moe and Shemp attempt to free Larry using every tool they can find.
-Eventually, they spring Larry and defeat Barker and his gang.
+With Larry's life hanging in the balance, the Arizona Kid embarks on a mission to summon the United States Cavalry for assistance.
+Meanwhile, after much reckless work with hammers, Moe and Shemp liberate Larry, and the Stooges triumph by incapacitating Barker and his gang with a stick of dynamite.
+The Cavalry arrives but is unneeded – and miffed at having "made this nasty trip for nothing".
+The film ends as Nell and the Arizona Kid are reunited.

 Production notes

 Out West was filmed July 8–11, 1946, and is the second short to feature Shemp Howard, taking the place of his brother Curly Howard.
+Like the previous short, Fright Night, Out West was originally written for Curly, but had to be adjusted for Shemp upon his return to the act.
 The film is also a remake of Pistol Packing Nitwits starring Harry Langdon and El Brendel.
 It would later be remade in 1954 as Pals and Gals, using ample stock footage.

 The congested vein is originally in Shemp's right leg, but he favors his left leg throughout the film.

-It was reworked of 1940’s Go West starring The Marx Brothers (Groucho Marx.
-Chico Marx and Harpo Marx) release by MGM.